RosarioGLara/NoTiresFood/README.md

 3. Remaining ingredients are ranked by urgency (expiration date).
 4. Recipes are matched and scored based on ingredient availability.
 5. Recipes that use high-priority ingredients rank higher.
-6. (Optional) An AI model generates step-by-step cooking instructions using the selected ingredients.
+6. An AI model generates step-by-step cooking instructions using the selected ingredients.

 ---